 - Securing a final award for ConocoPhillips against Venezuela for an amount close to $9 billion in an ICSID arbitration

-- Obtaining a final award, in an ad hoc arbitration, for a consortium of clients against the Nigerian National Petroleum Company in excess of $2 billion
+- Obtaining a final award, in an ad hoc arbitration, for a consortium of clients against the Nigerian National Petroleum Corporation in excess of $2 billion

 - Securing an award against the Kurdistan Regional Government for $1.98 billion in an LCIA arbitration